-The Institutes of Energy and the Environment (IEE) has partnered with COMPASS to help Penn State faculty, researchers, and graduate students to better share their discoveries and results with the public, journalists, policymakers, and beyond.
+The Institutes of Energy and the Environment (IEE) has partnered with COMPASS to help Penn State faculty, researchers, and graduate students to improve their science communication skills.
+The hope is that Penn Staters can better share their discoveries and results with the public, journalists, policymakers, and beyond.

 COMPASS brings together expert facilitators and media professionals who train researchers on how the best ways to make their work accessible to larger audiences.

 Each year, IEE and COMPASS deliver three events:

 Graduate Student Workshop

 Penn State graduate students are invited to attend a science communication workshop.
 Learn how to make your research accessible to the media, policymakers, and the public.